eosnetworkfoundation/grant-framework/applications/tonomy-cross-platform-wallet.md

 - Documentation of core components, protocols, architecture, etc. to be deployed

-TODO
+This project is creating the following softwares

+  - **[Tonomy ID](https://github.com/Tonomy-Foundation/Tonomy-ID)** - the cross-platform mobile wallet (Android and iOS) for public and private EOSIO blockchains
+  - **[Tonomy ID SDK](https://github.com/Tonomy-Foundation/Tonomy-ID-SDK)** -  the typscript library used in Tonomy ID to interact and call with the EOSIO blockchain and services.
+It is also used as the public API for integration by applications to do single sign-on, share credentials and sign transactions.
+  - **Tonomy ID demo app** - a reactjs application showing demo flows applications can integrate with Tonomy ID To sign transactions, share credentials and consent and sign into their web2 or web3 application.
+  - **Tonomy ID integration** - and integration repository used to run the above three applications in a developer environment for integration and automated testing.

 - PoC/MVP or other relevant prior work or research on the topic

 The following work was done by project lead Jack Tanner during his consulting and employment with [Gimly](https://www.gimly.io/).
-These experiences have led him to understand the identity landscape and create a design that will enable EOSIO chains to deliver one of the most advanced and empowering identity solutions on the planet:
+These experiences have led him to understand the identity landscape and create a design that will enable EOSIO chains to deliver one of the most advanced and empowering identity solution for web3:
 - Architecting and developing the entire [Myd](https://europechain.io/identity/myd-missing-piece-puzzle-ssi/) sovereign (not self-sovereign) identity solution for Europechain.
 See [myd.online](https://myd.online/).
 - Running the [EOSIO identity working group](https://www.gimly.io/eosio-identity) in which we researched and built the EOSIO DID in collaboration with the community and Block One.
 - Writing the [EOSIO DID spec](https://github.com/Gimly-Blockchain/eosio-did-spec)